DavidWarrenKatz/programmedAging/papers/by_author/Artyomov.md

 **Validating Aging Associated Populations with Flow Cytometry**:
 ![Figure3c](../../images/papers/Artyomov/Figure2A-G.png)

-Flow cytometry on an independent cohort of mice to seperate cells by type, followed by another round of scRNA-Seq.
+Some of the age-association population changes could be confirmed by flow cytometry, such as the depletion of peritoneum macrophages.
+For example, in Figure 2A, flow cytometry on an independent cohort of mice was used to seperate macrophages and dendritic cells, and then a new round of scRNA-Seq was performed on the macrophages and dendritic cells.
+ICAM2 expression was specific to peritoneal macrophages and dendritic cells, and flow cytometry confirmed a significant decrease in ICAM2+ macrophages in the mouse peritoneum with age (Figure 2C).